atlanticbrs/data_docs/docs/04-dtags.md

 ## Pre-deploy setup

 There are two main items in this directory:
-1. A prep worksheet based on the VA beach field effort courtsey of JS.
+1. A prep worksheet based on the VA beach field effort courtesy of JS.
 2. A summary of the D3host settings used prior to any DTAG deployment.
 Currently these are screenshots.
 These can be transcribed to a metadata sheet in the future, retaining the screenshot as an audit.

 ### DTAG3 pre worksheet {-}